gmsaY/test/README.md

 "# test"
-pull the changes in the remote directory
+pull the changes to the remote directory